Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Towards identifying SICR-events: A critical re-evaluation under IFRS 9

 Migration between Stage 1 and 2 requires a SICR-component, as conceptualised in \autoref{fig:IFRS9_Stages}.
 A loan's loss estimate will generally attract a greater provision charge (or coverage rate) when in Stage 2 than in Stage 1.
-IFRS 9 primarily defines a SICR-event (thus Stage 2) by comparing $p_D(x,t_r)$ against $p_D(x,t_0)$ at two different points in time $t_r>t_0$, whereupon the difference $p_D(x,t_r)-p_D(x,t_0)=m(x,t_r)$ is evaluated against a chosen threshold $u > 0$.
+IFRS 9 primarily defines a SICR-event (thus Stage 2) by comparing the PD-estimates $p_1(x,t_r)$ against $p_1(x,t_1)$ at two different points in time $t_r>t_1$, whereupon the magnitude $m(x,t_r)$ is evaluated against a chosen threshold $u > 0$.
+Note that $m(x,t_r)$ can refer either to the difference $p_1(x,t_r)-p_1(x,t_1)$, or to the ratio $p_1(x,t_r) / p_1(x,t_1)$; though both definitions signify the change in lifetime PD.
 If $m(x,t_r)>u$, then the loan is migrated to Stage 2, otherwise it remains in Stage 1.
 The converse is presumably true as well: a Stage 2 loan is migrated back to Stage 1 once its risk has improved, i.e., if $m(x,t'_r)\leq u$ at some future time $t'_r>t_r$.
 Doing so would be cost-efficient, particularly since overzealous Stage 2 classification can become prohibitively costly, even if risk-prudent.

-However, this so-called PD-comparison approach suffers from at least two challenges in identifying SICR-events.
+However, this \textit{PD-comparison approach} suffers from at least two challenges in identifying SICR-events.
 Firstly, the approach presumes that the estimation of PD is indeed accurate; a presumption challenged by \citet{Crook2010} and \citet{chawla2016paper}.
 In particular, severe model risk is introduced when selecting an inappropriate modelling technique or when failing to capture the time-dynamic nature of lifetime PD.
 Moreover, the era of big data and associated high-dimensional input spaces are exceptionally challenging when selecting predictive variables; see \citet[\S2.5]{hastie2009elements}.
 Furthermore, issues concerning data quality (and data preparation) still persist in practice, which means the accuracy of estimation remains questionable.
 Notwithstanding quality, the paucity of data is another problem when calibrating any technique, perhaps even more so for low default portfolios, as discussed in \citet[\S8]{baesens2016credit}.
 These issues clearly demonstrate the challenges of producing a single PD-estimate, let alone two.